Plastic Bag and Film Recycling

 The Illinois Plastic Bag Recycling Task Force was created by the Act and is charged with developing and implementing a plastic bag and film at-store recycling program in Lake County.
-The goal of the pilot campaign is to pull together various stakeholders in order to raise consumer awareness about plastic bag/film recycling and its availability in Lake County in order to increase the recovery of plastic bags and film.
+The goal of the pilot campaign is to pull together various stakeholders in order to raise consumer awareness about recycling and its availability in Lake County in order to increase the recovery of plastic bags and film.

 Items that can be recycled should be empty, clean and dry.
 They include: